-Many local governments also provide utility assistance.
+Many local governments will also provide utility assistance.
 Utilities can include water, sewer, trash, electricity, gas, internet, phone, cable, or other similar services.
-A local government cannot use CRF funds to replace lost revenue directly, but a local government can provide assistance to an eligible applicant to pay utility bills to continue essential utility services, even if the utility is government-owned.
-Since a main goal of the program is to prevent eviction and keep Floridians stably housed, if only paying utilities will not protect the tenant or property owner from eviction, then assistance should not be provided.
-Otherwise, utility assistance can be granted if the applicant has a genuine COVID-related hardship that prevents them from paying their utilities.
+A local government cannot use CRF funds to replace lost revenue directly, but a local government can provide assistance to an eligible applicant to pay utility bills to continue essential services, even if the utility is government-owned.
+Since a main goal of the program is to prevent eviction and keep Floridians stably housed.
+If only paying utilities will not protect the tenant or property owner from eviction, then assistance should not be provided.
+Otherwise, utility assistance can be granted provided that the applicant has a genuine COVID-related hardship that prevents them from paying their utilities to continue essential services.